kingluddite/web-dev-notes/css/flexbox/04-lesson-wrapping-elements.md

 }
 ```

-* default is 0
+* Default is 0
-* for responsive design so you can order items any way you want
+* For responsive design so you can order items any way you want
-* you can also use negative numbers
+* You can also use negative numbers
-* works like z-index, no units
+* Works like `z-index`, no units
-* caveat - selecting will be in the natural order
+* Caveat - selecting will be in the natural order